1871fotc/fotc/docs/walks/index.md

     Walks marked with an :octicons-pencil-24: are work in progress.

-    All walks include an A4 pdf file, designed to be printed and folded in half to make an A5 brochure.
+    All walks include a link to a brochure you can print.

 <!--